 More than 50% of 'fast fashion' pieces are thrown away within a year.

 According to a report put out by the MacArthur Foundation last year, the fashion industry is pretty harmful to the environment, creating more carbon emissions than some airlines.
 The report featured some alarming statistics, including the fact that the industry generates 1.26 billion tons of greenhouse emissions each year, and half a million tons of plastic microfibers from clothes are lost during the washing process—and end up in the ocean.
 As if that’s not alarming enough, more than 50% of “fast fashion” pieces are thrown away within a year.

 Fortunately, there are ways to lower these numbers.
 For starters, go for eco-friendly clothing brands that don’t use synthetic materials and instead use more sustainable fabrics, like certified organic cotton, hemp, and recycled wool.
-Check out this sustainable shopping guide if you need some inspo.
 Next, you can also recycle your own clothes.
 Consider dropping them off at your local thrift store so that they will be reused and repurposed, or look for denim brands with recycling programs, like Madewell.